edgedb/edgedb/docs/datamodel/primitives.rst

     property number -> ticket_number;
   }

-For a full reference on sequences, see the the :ref:`Sequence docs
+For a full reference on sequences, see the :ref:`Sequence docs
 <ref_std_sequence>`.